-I am a producer, engineer and songwriter (music and/or lyrics) with 25 years experience in various roles within the music industry.
+I am a producer, engineer and songwriter (music and/or lyrics) with over 30 years experience in various roles within the music industry.
 I produced, mixed and co-wrote the 2009 Mercury Prize-winning album.
 I can make your tracks stand out from all the noise!

 Whether you need a full mixdown, or you just need a few tweaks to perfect your mix I can help.

 I have a wide selection of plugins including the entire Waves collection.
-I am an official Steinberg Artist so I have all the latest Steinberg software including Cubase PRO 10.5 and Wavelab PRO 9.5.
+I am an official Steinberg Artist so I have all the latest Steinberg software including Cubase 13 and Wavelab 11

 I also have some great analogue and hardware gear too, such as the Empirical Labs Distressor (it's great on drums!)